 Are you looking for the best fall foliage in Niagara Falls?

-Whether you are a local or a visitor planning a Fall escape, one thing is for sure, Niagara Falls is the place for Fall foliage season.
+Whether you are a local or a visitor planning a fall escape, one thing is for sure, Niagara Falls is the place for fall foliage season.
 The trees are lit up in bright colours of golden yellow, burnt orange, and cranberry red.
 The landscape is dotted with speckles of each colour, like a crayon box of vibrancy.
 The trees are set on the turquoise backdrop of the Niagara River, making for an artist’s palette alive and in full colour.
 It’s more remarkable than words can articulate and can only be experienced in person.

 Seeing the fall foliage in Niagara Falls has been on my Canadian bucket list for years, and when the opportunity to book it finally came up, I jumped on it.
-We spent four glorious days leaf peeping in Niagara Falls and in Niagara on the Lake and had thousands of photos to prove it (one of my biggest challenges is narrowing down which ones to share with you!).
+We spent four glorious days leaf peeping in Niagara Falls and in Niagara-on-the-Lake and had thousands of photos to prove it (one of my biggest challenges is narrowing down which ones to share with you!).

 On our trip, we worked closely with Niagara Parks to seek out the best fall leaves in Niagara and we’ve put together this guide to help you plan your adventure.